foilsiick/foilsiick/README.md

 ゛　  ִ 　　♥︎̼̻ ͟ ͟ ͟
   <br>
   <br>
-♡.‘ Ambiverted / No need to use tone tags  (*ᴗ͈ˬᴗ͈)
+♡.‘ ambiverted / no need to use tone tags  (*ᴗ͈ˬᴗ͈)
 <br>
  <br>
 c + h welcomed and encouraged at all times